+The MRCEM primary is the first exam doctors will sit on their way to obtaining membership to the Royal College of Emergency Medicine (MRCEM) and ultimately fellowship to the Royal College of Emergency Medicine (FRCEM).
+The first sitting of the MRCEM primary began back in December 2021.
 The RCEM has a history of changing exam names.
 In 2018 the RCEM replaced the MRCEM part A with the FRCEM primary to create a single suite of examinations culminating in the award of Fellowship of the Royal College of Emergency Medicine (FRCEM).
-In 2021 the RCEM will revert back to the MRCEM/FRCEM system.
-As such the FRCEM primary examination will be rebranded and replaced by the MRCEM primary.
-This change occured on the 24th June 2021 with the last sitting of the FRCEM primary.
-The MRCEM primary exam sittings begin in December 2021.
+In 2021 the RCEM reverted back to the MRCEM/FRCEM system and the FRCEM primary examination was rebranded and replaced by the MRCEM primary.

 |Exam date||Application deadline||Results date|

-The FRCEM primary costs £330 to sit in the UK.
+The MRCEM primary costs £369 to sit in the UK.

 The MRCEM primary is a 3 hour long paper that contains 180 best of five (single best answer) questions.
 The number of questions on each topic is shown below